stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 __Figure 1: Calculate the Pool Size__

-#### Calculate the headroom for a port, PG
+#### Calculate the headroom for a port, PG tuple

-When any port's `cable length` or `speed` updated, the headroom buffer should be recalculated and deployed.
+When any port's `cable length` or `speed` or `lossless PG` updated, the headroom buffer should be recalculated and deployed.
 The flow is:

 1. Find or create a buffer profile according to the new `cable length` and `speed` tuple.
+2. If `lossless PG` updated, remove the old `BUFFER_PG` object related to the old `lossless PG`.
-2. Update the port's buffer pg and update the BUFFER_PG table.
+3. Update the port's buffer pg and update the `BUFFER_PG` table.
-3. Once BufferOrch is notifed on the BUFFER_PG updated, it will update the related SAI object.
+4. Once BufferOrch is notifed on the `BUFFER_PG` updated, it will update the related SAI object.
-4. Recalculate the shared buffer pool size.
+5. Recalculate the shared buffer pool size.
-5. Release the buffer profile referenced by old `cable length` and `speed` tuple.
+6. Release the buffer profile referenced by old `cable length` and `speed` tuple.

 ![Flow](headroom-calculation-images/recalculate.png "Figure 1: Calculate the Headroom For a Port, PG")